The History of United We Matter

 Every lawmaker that Ken spoke with stated they wanted to help but were unwilling to make a commitment to asking for a special session.
 This is when Ken wrote the YES or NO letter demanding that lawmakers commit to a stance before the election.
 The responses to this request can be found in the topics section of the WE MATTER page.
 Then it happened.
 While Ken was driving his grandson to an event, he received a call from the Governor’s office.
 The Governor's Chief of Staff wanted to schedule a teleconference with Ken to discuss the state retirees RX drug coverage.
 Excited, Ken scheduled an appointment to the wide-eyed amazement of his eleven-year-old grandson.
 Ken’s next call was to his friend, Deborah Hill, who is an attorney, to make sure she would be present.
 During the teleconference, (which included the Governor's Director of Communications) no commitment was made to reinstatement.
 Instead the Governor’s office stated that they backed transition.
 Ken stated to them that it appeared to Medicare Eligible retirees that they were specifically targeted to cull out the pension roles.
 This statement was met by silence.
 Ken told them that they were not leaving him much choice – he would have to sue the state to keep the benefits of all state retirees.
 It was not a good meeting.

 During that time Ken had the attorney investigate this issue arguing that the affects would be devastating for thousands of state retirees.
 He argued that the lawmakers including the Governor would not reinstate RX benefits and that legal action was the only way to go.
-So, prior to Ken’s conversation with the Governor’s Chief of Staff, Deborah Hill and co-counsel, Breon L. Johnson, had committed to filing a complaint and seeking injunctive relief using their own money to file on behalf of State retirees.
+So, Deborah Hill and co-counsel, Breon L. Johnson, committed to filing a complaint and seeking injunctive relief using their own money to file on behalf of State retirees.

 Ken Fitch, Phylis Reinard, Deborah Heim and Mary Frye agreed to be plaintiffs in the action.
 A complaint was filed in the Circuit Court for Baltimore City with a Motion for Injunctive Relief.
 The Defendants were the State of Maryland, Governor Larry Hogan and David Brinkley, Secretary of Department of Management and Budget (DBM).
 The defendants were represented by the Maryland Attorney General's Office (“AG”).
 The AG then removed the case from State Court to Federal Court on September 11, 2018.
 A Preliminary Injunction hearing was scheduled for October 10, 2018 by the US District Court for the District of Maryland.